Start Here!

 I’m deeply grateful to a dear friend who wrote the following homage to my work, which does a great job describing much of what I strive for.

-Beyond this, every story of mine is set in the same world and is standalone, so can be read in any order.
+Every story of mine is set in the same world.

 Pick your favorite, or see where the wind takes you!